Depression and Anxiety are Signs of Strength

 There exists this false belief that depression and anxiety are signs of weakness and are disabilities for life.
-But this isn’t true; a person with anxiety, depression or mixed symptoms is NOT crazy or feeble, or of weak or inferior character.
+But this isn’t true; a person with anxiety, depression or mixed symptoms is NOT crazy, feeble, nor of weak character.

 It’s sad and exhausting to fight, but it’s a social reality that cannot be ignored.
 So, despite the advances of science, the modern unconscious engulfing our society still affirms that emotional and psychological problems are synonymous with weakness and vulnerability.

 So given that depression and anxiety are not seen as wounds that need healing, it’s common to hear circular arguments like: “relax”, “it’s not that bad”, “life’s not about being upset all the time”, “you have nothing to cry about”, “it’s a part of growing up”, etc.

 Does that sound familiar?
 In fact, it’s likely that we’ve been on both ends of that type of reasoning.
 So, it’s important to raise awareness and give emotional pain the attention it deserves.

 So just like you wouldn’t ignore stomach pain or a migraine, you shouldn’t ignore emotional pain.

 Don’t forget to read: The Best Seeds for Treating Migraines